 Care

-ANIMA operates the Wildlife Care Centre in the municipality of Saronikos, which has been licensed by the no. ΕΠΕΝ/ΔΔΔ/54344/1692 decision of 17/5/2023 under Article 14 of the Joint Ministerial Decision (CMD) of the Deputy Ministers of Environment and Energy – Rural Development and Food (Government Gazette B 4744/8-9-2022).
+ANIMA operates the Wildlife Care Center in the Municipality of Saronikos, which has been licensed with the no. ΕΠΕΝ/ ΔΔΔ/54344/1692 decision of 17/5/2023, based on Article 14 of the Joint Ministerial Decision (JMD) of the Deputy Ministers of Environment and Energy — Rural Development and Food (Government Gazette B 4744/8-9-2022), as well as a First Aid Station on 134 Menelaou Street in Kallithea, licensed by the same JMD.

-ANIMA collaborates consistently with veterinarians, and its staff includes a permanent specialized veterinarian.
-X-rays, diagnostic examinations and surgical procedures are carried out in a fully equipped clinic.
-Head of the Scientific Committee of ANIMA is Dr. Anastasia Komninou, As.
-Professor of Exotic and Wild Animal Surgery & Medicine at the Department of Veterinary Medicine, Faculty of Health Sciences, Aristotle University of Thessaloniki.
+ANIMA works closely with veterinarians and has a permanent specialist veterinarian on staff.
+X-rays, diagnostic tests and surgical procedures are performed in a fully equipped clinic.
+The head of ANIMA’s Scientific Committee is Dr. Anastasia Komninou, Associate Professor of Surgery – Medicine of Exotic and Wild Animals at the Department of Veterinary Medicine of the Faculty of Health Sciences at Aristotle University of Thessaloniki.

 The treatment is carried out by the experienced staff of ANIMA, who have received special training in managing and treating wild animals, with the assistance of trained volunteers.
 ANIMA’s staff includes veterinary assistants, biologists, forest protection specialists, etc.